 Do you know of someone making a positive impact in your community?
-Someone who's gone unrecognized for all the great things they have and continue to do to make the City a better place?
+Someone who's gone unrecognized for all the great things they have done and continue to do to make the City a better place?
 Every year Columbia Heights seeks nominations for Outstanding Citizen (formally Humanitarian of the Year), and the City needs your help finding the best nominees.
-The City will award the title to both an adult and youth resident, so please consider any residents of any age for your nominations.
+The City will award the title to both an adult and youth resident, so please consider residents for ages 14-18, and ages 18+ for your nominations.

 Nomination forms are available here or at the City Hall reception window.
 Nominations for 2019 are due by May 1.
 Nomination forms from previous years are not retained and therefore cannot be considered.
-Please contact the City Clerk at 763-706-3611 with questions.
+Please contact the Communications Coordinator at 763-706-3615 with questions.

 Congratulations to the 2018 Outstanding Citizen Winner Tanya Moore

 Ever since she was a kid volunteering to help at her neighborhood park in South Minneapolis, Tanya Moore has stayed true to her philosophy: if you want to change your world for the better, you have to get involved.

 It was this enthusiasm for community engagement that helped Moore earn the City of Columbia Heights’ 2018 Outstanding Citizen Award this spring.
 The thought of winning never occurred to her—it’s an achievement that recognizes residents for going above and beyond in their community, but Moore said she doesn’t think of what she does as going above and beyond.

 “I just do what I do,” Moore said.
 “It’s shocking that (the nominator) would think that I deserved this, but then to win it.
 I was really surprised.”